 Each scientific unit will enable our children to grow up understanding how to work scientifically whilst fostering positive attitudes such as curiosity, perseverance, striving for accuracy.
-They will have the knowledge they need to succeed in all science subjects (biology, chemistry and physics) in further and higher education; develop important life-skills in relation to the world they live; and have high aspirations for their future careers.
+They will have the knowledge they need to succeed in all science subjects (biology, chemistry and physics) in further and higher education; develop important life-skills in relation to the world they live in; and have high aspirations for their future careers.

 Science lessons are taught discretely on a weekly basis.
 Such lessons will be taught by the class teacher and, where appropriate, will be linked to practical experiences.
 Where possible, we implement visits or hooks, visitors or real life experiences to bring the subject to life.
-In Early Years children will work from the Understanding of the world curriculum and framework.
+In Early Years, children will work from the Understanding of the world curriculum and framework.
 This aims to develop children's crucial knowledge, skills and understanding that helps them make sense of the world.
 It provides opportunities for the children to explore scientific vocabulary and learning opportunities based on first hand experiences that encourage exploration, observation, problem solving, prediction, critical thinking, decision making and discussion.
-It provides the foundations and knowledge for the science KS1 and then the KS2 curriculum.
+It provides the foundations and knowledge for the KS1 and then the KS2 science curriculum.
 The science units of work for KS1 and 2 continue to build connections on knowledge, concepts and process skills and ensure that all the programmes of study are constantly being reflected on, visited and developed as each science unit of work is taught.
-Teachers use our own skills based curriculum as a basis for planning.
-Lessons are supplemented with resources and real life experiences to maximise opportunities for practical work and crosscurricular links.
+Teachers will use the planning and resources provided by White Rose.

 Our teachers use a variety of teaching methods to ensure children receive not only the best possible lesson but also to ensure all learning styles are catered for.
 As children progress through the school, topics will be re-visited but expanded and developed upon.
 Children and teachers are encouraged to make cross-curricular links where possible and to record scientific conversations as notes in science books as this is often where the real learning in science is captured.
 Every classroom will have a science display that contains key vocabulary for their current topic and investigative language relevant to the levels of the children within the class.
-The development and monitoring of science is managed by the subject leader, which includes termly monitoring are reported to Governors and the relevant members of SLT.
+The development and monitoring of science is managed by the subject leader, which includes termly monitoring of learning and yearly monitoring of teaching.
+Findings of monitoring are reported to Governors and the relevant members of SLT.
 Areas for development form an action plan and are fed into the school improvement plan and subject evaluation form.

 Assessment is an integral part of high quality teaching and learning; we believe that it lies at the heart of the learning.
-Assessment in inextricably linked to planning and all assessments in science are used to inform future planning in order to impact on future teaching and learning.
+Assessment is inextricably linked to planning and opportunities for assessment are planned for within the White Rose Curriculum.
+All assessments in science are used to inform future lessons in order to impact on future teaching and learning.

-Formative assessment is continually on going in the form of observations, in the moment marking and feedback.
+Formative assessment is continually ongoing in the form of observations, in the moment marking and feedback.
 These assessments are linked to the key learning objectives for the lesson.
-At termly intervals throughout the year, teachers are expected to assess the attainment of their year group's science objectives using their own professional judgement.
+At termly intervals throughout the year, teachers are expected to assess the attainment of their year group's science objectives using their own professional judgment.
 They will use their knowledge of the children and the children's learning to indicate whether they are emerging, developing or secure within the knowledge and skills within their year group.